dodobrands/WebAuthn.Net/README.md

 # WebAuthn.Net

-Working implementation of the [WebAuthn Level 3](https://www.w3.org/TR/2023/WD-webauthn-3-20230927/) standard for .NET 6 and .NET 8
+A production-ready implementation of the [WebAuthn Level 3 standard](https://www.w3.org/TR/2023/WD-webauthn-3-20230927/) for the relying party (server side of web applications) based on .NET 6 and .NET 8.

 ## Purpose

-Our goal is to create an easy-to-use, expandable, production-ready implementation of the [WebAuthn Relying Party](https://www.w3.org/TR/2023/WD-webauthn-3-20230927/#webauthn-relying-party) library for the [latest version of the WebAuthn standard](https://www.w3.org/standards/history/webauthn-3/), which passes the [FIDO conformance test](https://fidoalliance.org/certification/functional-certification/conformance/), and is adapted for [LTS versions of .NET](https://dotnet.microsoft.com/en-us/platform/support/policy) (6 and 8 at the moment).
+Our goal is to create an easy-to-use, extendable, production-ready implementation of the [WebAuthn Relying Party](https://www.w3.org/TR/2023/WD-webauthn-3-20230927/#webauthn-relying-party) library for the [latest version of the WebAuthn standard](https://www.w3.org/standards/history/webauthn-3/), which passes the [FIDO conformance test](https://fidoalliance.org/certification/functional-certification/conformance/), and is adapted for [LTS versions of .NET](https://dotnet.microsoft.com/en-us/platform/support/policy).

 ## Supported features